Tutorial: Web Testing (RVL)¶

 - Action = DoClick

 so that Rapise goes back to the main book list page before executing the Create New Book step.
-If we did not do this, the test would have failed.
+If we didn't do this, the test would have failed.

 This means the test will now look like: